gianlucasposito/YOLO-Waste-Detection/README.md

 # YOLO-Waste-Detection

 **YOLO-Waste-Detection** is an object-detection project built on the Ultralytics YOLOv8 framework to classify and localize five types of waste,Glass, Metal, Paper, Plastic, and Waste in images.
+Waste accumulation in urban and natural environments poses serious threats to human health, biodiversity, and climate.
+Computer vision offers scalable, accurate, and real-time monitoring of waste streams, boosting recycling yields and support proactive environmental management.

 ## 📂 Repository Structure